marwhals/java-reference/src/performanceTuning/JVMPerformanceTuning.md

 # Monitoring the Heap

 ## What is a soft leak
+- When an object remains referenced when no longer needed

 ## Into to VisualVM
+- Allows for viewing the stack and heap

 ## Monitoring the size of your heap over time